Monday, September 8, 2025

 day 6, monday evening, Ilion

-right now, I'm a half mile up the road eating at Sorrento's. so far so good. huge portions, but on the cheaper side. easy access off the thruway
+right now, I'm a half mile up the road eating at Sorrento's.
+I pedaled up their sidewalk to avoid the busy traffic.
+So far so good. huge portions, but on the cheaper side. easy access off the thruway

 had a good ride today. will tell more stories later. time to eat. i can blab while i do laundry